Is property management the same as strata management?

 - Arranging for repairs and maintenance of rental properties.

-If you’re a strata owner currently on the search for a quality strata manager in NSW, then it’s worth considering Jamesons Strata Management.
+If you’re a strata owner or in fact your property manager may have provided some recent feedback which has resulted in consideration to search for a quality strata manager in NSW, then it’s worth considering Jamesons Strata Management.
 With expert services, experienced strata managers and multiple branches across the state, we’re passionate about making your strata experience a great one.
 Contact us today to speak about the straightforward process of changing strata managers.